itamarc/action-itemplate-ghpages/README.md

 If you have a template or snippet with extension `.md`, it will:
 1. Be filled using ITemplate
 2. Be converted to HTML
-3. Be saved in the destination with `.html` extension instead of `.md`
+3. If it's a template, be saved in the destination with `.html` extension instead of `.md`

 ## GitHub Pages